The Role of IV Nutrition and Customized Diet Plans in Autism Management

 1. Extreme Food Selectivity

-Picky eating is incredibly common, leading to a diet high in processed foods, sugar, and simple carbohydrates, while lacking in essential fiber, vitamins, and minerals.
+Picky eating is prevalent, leading to a diet high in processed foods, sugar, and simple carbohydrates, while lacking in essential fiber, vitamins, and minerals.

 2. Gut Dysfunction